aimms/how-to/Articles/362/362-multi-timezone.rst

 .. image:: images/dateTimePickerTime.png
     :align: center

+Not all timezones are an integral number of hours apart from UTC.
+Thus, to select a particular timeslot, access to the minutes is needed.
-To enable all timezones to be handled the calendars are defined in blocks of 240 minutes instead of 4 hours making the granularity of the timeslots shown minute instead of hour.
+To enable minutes to be handled, the calendars are defined in blocks of 240 minutes instead of 4 hours making the granularity of the timeslots shown minute instead of hour.
 The date time picker thus shows both hours and minutes, instead of